-- 1. The Dean of the Graduate School shall serve as chair and votes only in the case of a tie. - 2.
-Each academic unit with a graduate program is entitled to one representative to the Graduate Council. - 3.
+- 1. The Assistant Provost for Graduate Programs shall serve as chair and votes only in the case of a tie. - 2.
+Each academic unit with a graduate program is entitled to one representative to the Graduate Council. - 2b.
+The Graduate School of Theology may appoint a member who will have voting privileges for matters of university policy, but not matters of curriculum. - 3.
 Ex officio members include the Dean of Library Services and Educational Technology, the Director of Faculty Enrichment of the Adams Center, the Registrar, the President of the Graduate Student Association, and the deans of the schools and colleges of the university.